 Here are the Best New York health insurance companies we represent as well as some good reasons to do business with them.
-If you are looking for a company health plan we work with all of these insurance companies and more.
-This list is in no particular order and changes as insurance companies enter or exit the New York marketplace.
+Since we are independent insurance brokers, our reviews are unbiased and based on our history of doing business with all the companies listed here and more.
 If you need a customized quote or have any questions, feel free to contact us at: 800-514-3513

-Some of the insurance companies we represent are:
+Some of the Best New York Health Insurance Companies we represent are:

 Oxford (OXHP.com) is owned by The UnitedHealthcare Company, which is one of the largest health insurance companies in the U.S. Their health plans are available to small businesses with as few as 2 employees and for businesses with over 100 employees.